-For each region-sector combination (n = 49), team members then filled out a summary table that provides the following information:
+For each region-sector combination (n= 49), team members then filled out a summary table that provides the following information:

-- Region and sector - Variable (depth, scope, speed, limits)

-- Ranking on evidence of transformational adaptation (high, medium, low) - Number of papers that support the ranking (e.g., number of papers in Africa × Ocean combination that demonstrated high depth adaptation) - Number of papers that assessed the variable in question (i.e., number of papers that actually addressed depth; often less than the total number of papers in that region × sector because some papers were unable to be assessed) - % of papers assessed that support the ranking (divide number of papers support by number assessed) - Citations (a list of author name, title and journal for all articles that, e.g., documented high-depth adaptation) - Level of agreement (see Table SM16.8 for specifics, generally high agreement if a supermajority of papers assessed agreed on the ranking, medium if a majority agreed, and low if a general spread of responses); a justification for the agreement assessment - Robustness ranking (robust, medium, limited) (see Table SM16.8 for specifics, draws on the robustness rankings for the given variable by article and also considers overall region × sector evidence); a justification for the agreement - Overall confidence ranking (see Table SM16.9)
+- Region and Sector - Variable (Depth, scope, speed, limits) - Ranking on evidence of transformational adaptation (High, Medium, Low) - Number of papers that support the ranking (e.g., number of papers in AfricaOcean combination that demonstrated high depth adaptation) - Number of papers that assessed the variable in question (i.e., number of papers that actually addressed depth; often less than the total number of papers in that regionsector because some papers were unable to be assessed) - % of papers assessed that support the ranking (divide number of papers support by number assessed) - Citations (a list of author name, title, journal for all articles that, e.g., documented high depth adaptation) - Level of agreement (see Table SM16.9 for specifics, generally high agreement if a supermajority of papers assessed agreed on the ranking, medium if a majority agreed, and low if a general spread of responses); a justification for the agreement assessment - Robustness ranking (high, medium, low) (see Table SM16.9 for specifics, draws on the robustness rankings for the given variable by article and also considers overall regionsector evidence); a justification for the agreement - Overall confidence ranking (see Table SM16.3)

-If fewer than five studies addressed the element in question (e.g., speed), either because there were too few papers in the region $\times$ sector (e.g., Central and South America, Oceans), or because many of the papers did not provide enough information to assess a given element, then the ranking in the final table was given as 'Insufficient information to assess'.
+If fewer than 5 studies addressed the element in question (e.g., speed), either because there were too few papers in the regionsector (e.g., Central & South America, Oceans), or because many of the papers did not provide enough information to assess a given element, then the ranking in the final table was given as "Insufficient information to assess".

-Level of agreement, robustness at the region-sector level, and overall confidence were assigned based on the criteria found in Table SM16.8.
+Level of agreement, robustness at the region-sector level, and overall confidence were assigned based on the criteria found in 3.
 Our confidence assessment was informed by the GRADE-CERQual guidelines for assessment of confidence in qualitative evidence, adapted and simplified to align with the IPCC's uncertainty guidance language.